What’s your preference? Eating a can of worms or humble pie?

 “How could you think such a thing about me?
 I’m so hurt” (or offended, or whatever).

-These statements are often coupled with non-verbal communication such as tears (genuine or contrived), nervous laughter, silence, eye rolling, etc., in order to confuse or minimize the other person.
+These statements are often coupled with non-verbal communication such as tears (genuine or contrived), nervous laughter, silence, eye rolling, indignation, etc., to confuse or minimize the person who is confronting them.

-Have you had similar interactions with another person?
-Surely, we all participate in comparable exchanges as speaker and listener.
+Have you had similar interactions with others?
+Surely, we all participate in these types of exchanges as both speaker and listener.
 Perhaps we speak these words with integrity and honesty.
 Or, we might speak them dishonestly and manipulatively.
-When speaking to deflect and manipulate, we’re often serving our own interests at the expense of another person.
-We do this for a variety reasons:
+When we speak to deflect, manipulate, control, or dominate another person, we are serving our own interests at the expense of another person.
+People do this for a variety reasons:

 - to control another person